KAM202/KAM202/README.md

 - 👀 I’m interested in new technologies.

-- 🌱 I’m currently learning at university: Państwowa Uczelnia im.
-Stefana Batorego
+- 🌱 I’m currently learning at university: Uniwersytet WSB Merito w Warszawie

 - 📫 How to reach me: kamilwiosna005@wp.pl